robertangeles/repo-ai-prompts/chatgpt-human-recipe-chef_v2.md

 - [question keyword 2]
 - [question keyword 3]

 ** When the Recipe is generated, incorporate the primary focus keyword using all the following rules.
-These are Mandatory:
+These are MANDATORY:
 - Focus Keyword should appear in SEO Title – The SEO title must contain the full exact-match focus keyword.
 - Focus Keyword should appear in Meta Description – The meta description must include the focus keyword naturally within the first 160 characters.
 - Focus Keyword should appear in URL (suggested slug) – Provide a URL slug that includes the focus keyword in lowercase, hyphenated form.